Harika-SVL/Jenkins/notes.md

   [Refer Here : https://www.jenkins.io/doc/pipeline/steps/]
 * To check for the `SUCCESS` or `FAILURE` of the project we see the post section

-* Let's send an email when the
+* Let's send an email, when the project,
-    * project failed : `Your project is defective`
+    * Fail : `Your project is defective`
-    * project success : `Your project is effective`
+    * Success : `Your project is effective`
 * Into the pipeline
 ```
 pipeline {